 Regular oral checkups and care can help prevent and identify potential risks.

 Oral hygiene can affect what happens with your dog’s health, and in some cases, how many years your dog will live.
 Take care of your dog’s mouth so that infections, root canals, oral diseases, and tooth extractions can be avoided entirely.
-Oral infections that spread throughout the body can ultimately be prevented by a dog owner who is actively involved in his dog’s oral health.
+Oral infections that spread throughout the body can ultimately be prevented by a dog owner who is actively involved in their dog’s oral health.